 Discussion: Login Requests and Responses are used exclusively during the Login Phase of each connection to set up the session and connection parameters.
-(The Login Phase consists of a sequence of login requests and responses carrying the same Initiator Task Tag.)
+The Login Phase consists of a sequence of login requests and responses carrying the same Initiator Task Tag.

 A connection is identified by an arbitrarily selected connection-ID (CID) that is unique within a session.
 The CID is a unique ID for a connection within the session.
-All Login requests within the Login phase MUST carry the same CID.
-The target MUST use the value presented with the first Login Request.
-A Login Requests within the Login Phase MUST carry the same Version-max.
-All Login requests within the Logn Phase MUST carry the same Version-min.
-The Version number of the current draft is 0x00.
-As such, all devices MUST carry version 0x00 for both Version-min and Version-max.
+All Login requests and responses within the Login phase MUST carry the same CID.

+A Login Requests within the Login Phase MUST carry the same Version-max and the same Version-min.
+The only valid Version Number is 0x00 as of RFC 3720.
+Login Responses must contain the same Version Max and Version Min values as the initial Login request.

 CmdSN is the initial command sequence number of a session.
 The target MUST use the value for CmdSN presented with the first login request.
-If the leading login carries the CmdSN 123, all other login requests in the same login phase carry the CmdSN 123, and this first non-immediate command in FullFeaturePhase also carries the CmdSN 123.
+If the leading login carries the CmdSN 123, all other login requests in the same login phase carry the CmdSN 123, and this first non-immediate command in Full Feature Phase also carries the CmdSN 123.

 The ISID is the initiator assigned portion of the SSID.
 The allowable formats are as follows: For T=00b, A&B are a 22 bit OUI, C&D are a 24 bit qualifier.
 For T=01b, A is reserved, B&C are an IANI Enterprise Number, D is a qualifier.
 For T=10b, A is reserved, B&C are random, D is a qualifier.
-For T=11b, A,B,C,D are all reserved.
+For T=11b, A, B, C, D are all reserved.